zarzycki/betacast/README.md

 ./case.submit
 ```

 NOTE: The above uses the "nuopc" driver.
-Releases <=CESM2.2 will use "mct" by default.
+Releases <=CESM2.2 use "mct" by default.

 **E3SMv2 example:**